clovid/integration-example/README.md

 - deploy on a real server
 - find better auth solution than "log in once to get cookie session"
+- find good workflow to work on iviewer fork

 ## Development